-- 2.5.1 The Authority shall inform the facility of the proposed inspection date before the inspection takes place.
-The inspector shall be responsible for communicating with the facility regarding the ing modality and plan of inspection. - 2.5.2 The respective facility shall make the necessary preparations for inspection at the agreed time. - 2.5.3 Under exceptional circumstances and with proper justification, a facility wishing to change the agreed inspection dates shall do so in writing proposing the most convenient date for both parties.
+- 2.5.1 The Authority shall inform the facility on the proposed inspection date before inspection takes place.
+The inspector shall be responsible for communicating with the facility regarding modality and plan of inspection. - 2.5.2 The respective facility shall make the necessary preparations for inspection at the agreed time. - 2.5.3 Under exceptional circumstances and with proper justification, a facility wishing to change the agreed inspection dates shall do so in writing proposing the most convenient date for both parties.

-2.6 Execution and Conclusion of an Inspection
+2.6 Execution and conclusion of an inspection